mmu-webdesign/Level4-web-term-1/HTML/html02/03-head.md

 ```
 <title>Manchester Metropolitan University | About us</title>
 ```
-A visually impaired person using a screen reader has the page title read out to them, for every page the land on.
+A visually impaired person using a screen reader has the page title read out to them.
 If whilst navigating the MMU website, they had to hear Manchester Metropolitan University announced each time *before* discovering the function of the page it would be very annoying.

 The correct way around means they can hear `About us`, press `SPACE bar` (if they already know they are on the MMU website) and the screen reader will skip to the top of the page.